manicmaniac/headlessvim/docs/tutorial.rst

 Yes, ``vim.echo`` actually invokes ``:echo`` command of the background *Vim*, so you should quote bare words twice.

-To know what is possible, see :py:class:`headlessvim.headlessvim.Vim`.
+To know what is possible, see :py:class:`headlessvim.Vim`.

 Generally, something which has been opened should be closed when the manipulation has been finished.